An exciting approach to theoretical spectroscopy: Acknowledgement

 and the unitary rotations $U(\kk)$ can be tuned in order to find \glspl{mlwf}.
 The inversion of \cref{eq:wannier-def} for any arbitrary point $\tilde{\kk}$ allows for the interpolation of the \gls{ks} wave functions in reciprocal space.
 The corresponding unitary matrices $U(\tilde{\kk})$ can be found as the eigenvectors of the interpolated Hamiltonian

 whose eigenvalues give the corresponding interpolated electron energies $\eigval_{n\tilde{\kk}}$.
-The reasons for the efficiency of this interpolation approach are: (i) the \glspl{mlwf} $w_{n\latvec}(\pos)$ and hence the real space Hamiltonian in the Wannier representation ${H(\latvec) = \braket{w_{\boldsymbol{0}} | \hKS | w_{\latvec}}}$ are $\kk$-independent and thus only need to be calculated once prior to the interpolation, (ii) the interpolation to arbitrary points $\tilde{\kk}$ is obtained by a simple Fourier transform, (iii) the diagonalization of the interpolated Hamiltonian $H(\tilde{\kk})$ is quick since the \glspl{mlwf} provide a minimal basis, \ie there is only one basis function for each band $n$ inside the subspace of interest (\eg a few bands around the Fermi level), and thus the Hamiltonian in Wannier representation is typically much smaller than the Hamiltonian in the original basis, and (iv) due to the strong localization of the \glspl{mlwf}, the real space Hamiltonian $H(\latvec)$ typically decays rapidly (often exponentially) and thus the sum over lattice vectors $\latvec$ converges quickly within the \gls{bvk} super cell.
+The reasons for the efficiency of this interpolation approach are the following: (i) The \glspl{mlwf} $w^{\!\textrm{WA}}_{n\latvec}(\pos)$ and hence the real space Hamiltonian in the Wannier representation ${H(\latvec) = \braket{w^{\!\textrm{WA}}_{\boldsymbol{0}} | \hKS | w^{\!\textrm{WA}}_{\latvec}}}$ are $\kk$-independent and thus only need to be calculated once prior to the interpolation; (ii) The interpolation to arbitrary points $\tilde{\kk}$ is obtained by a simple Fourier transform; (iii) Diagonalizing the interpolated Hamiltonian $H(\tilde{\kk})$ is quick, since the \glspl{mlwf} provide a minimal basis, \ie there is only one basis function for each band $n$ inside the subspace of interest (\eg a few bands around the Fermi level), and thus the Hamiltonian in Wannier representation is typically much smaller than the Hamiltonian in the original basis; (iv) Due to the strong localization of the \glspl{mlwf}, the real space Hamiltonian $H(\latvec)$ typically decays rapidly (exponentially for valence bands in insulators), and thus the sum over lattice vectors $\latvec$ converges quickly within the \gls{bvk} super cell.